sunix/blog.sunix.org/_posts/2016-06-24-EclipseConFrance.md

 ### [Fast Unit tests for Eclipse plugins - possible architectures and available tooling](https://www.eclipsecon.org/france2016/session/fast-unit-tests-eclipse-plugins-possible-architectures-and-available-tooling)
 By Aurelien Pupier [Red Hat]

 In my opinion, unit tests were not well covered in the very first PDE design.
-And this why most of us still have troubles in finding the right setup in Eclipse plugins development for unit testing.
-Aurelien shared his experience in this exercise and talked about different options on where to organize our unit tests in our eclipse plugins source code.
+And this why most of us still have troubles in finding the right setup in Eclipse plugin development for unit testing.
+Aurelien shared his experience in this exercise and talked about different options on where to organize our unit tests in our eclipse plugin source code.

 - In a source folder in the same project
-- In a separate plug-in with “optional” require-bundle
+- In a separate plug-in with an “optional” require-bundle
 - In a fragment

 The samples of his demo are available in this Github project <https://github.com/apupier/EclipsePlugins-Testing>